Completing and submitting the appeal form

 Key timescales

-- the form must be submitted within 2 months of the LA’s decision
+the form must be submitted within 2 months of the LA’s decision orwithin 1 month of the mediation certificate (whichever is later)

 What you need to do